Oscar François de Jarjayes

-Oscar François de Jarjayes (オスカル・フランソワ・ド・ジャルジェ, Osukaru Furansowa do Jaruje) (25 December 1755 – 14 July 1789) is a fictional character created by Japanese manga artist Riyoko Ikeda.
+Oscar François de Jarjayes (オスカル・フランソワ・ド・ジャルジェ, Osukaru Furansowa do Jaruje) is a fictional character created by Japanese manga artist Riyoko Ikeda.
 She is the protagonist of the 1972 manga series The Rose of Versailles, and its various adaptations and spin-offs.

 Character history

-Born December 25, 1755, the last of six daughters to the Commander of the Royal Guards, General François Augustin Regnier de Jarjayes (a real historical personage), she is raised by her father as if she were a boy in order to succeed him as the commander of the Royal Guard at the Palace of Versailles.
+Born 25 December 1755, the last of six daughters to the Commander of the Royal Guards, General François Augustin Regnier de Jarjayes (a real historical personage), she is raised by her father as if she were a boy in order to succeed him as the commander of the Royal Guard at the Palace of Versailles.

 Upon the completion of her military training at the age of fourteen, Oscar is tasked with protecting the Dauphine Marie Antoinette when she arrives at Versailles.

 Despite being raised as if she were a boy and dressing in males' clothes, Oscar is open about being female.
 Even as she embraces her womanhood, she uses her male position to gain freedoms that she could never have as a lady of the court.

-She is the love interest of André Grandier, her servant at the Jarjayes mansion and afterwards a soldier in her regiment.
+Her love interest is André Grandier, her servant at the Jarjayes mansion and afterwards a soldier in her regiment.
 She also earns the admiration and love of Rosalie Lamorlière, and in turn calls Rosalie her "spring breeze".
 Other women are infatuated with Oscar, even after she tells them she is female.
 She dislikes the court intrigues, but remains there out of loyalty to her father and her friend, Marie Antoinette.
 At one point, Oscar becomes infatuated with the Swedish aristocrat Hans Axel von Fersen, who has a forbidden love for Marie Antoinette.

 Soon gaining the Dauphine and Queen-to-be's affection and trust, Oscar experiences life at Versailles and the pain caused by the contradictions of her being a woman whom everybody, including herself, considers a man.

 Later in the story, Oscar learns of the political ideals of the French Revolution and that the royalist regime is corrupt.
 As violence erupts in Paris, Oscar renounces her status and her French Guards Regiment joins forces with the people marching to the Bastille.
 While leading an artillery bombardment of the fortress, Oscar is shot by the royal soldiers inside; she dies right before the Bastille falls.